Windows 2.0

-Windows 2.0 is a major release of Microsoft Windows, a family of graphical operating systems for personal computers developed by Microsoft.
+Windows 2.0 is a major release of Microsoft Windows, a family of graphical user shells and operating systems developed by Microsoft.
 It was released to manufacturing on December 9, 1987, as a successor to Windows 1.0.

-The product includes two different variants, a base edition for 8086 real mode, and Windows/386, an enhanced edition for i386 protected mode.
+The product includes two different variants: a base edition for 8086 real mode, and Windows/386, an enhanced edition for i386 protected mode.
 Windows 2.0 differs from its predecessor by allowing users to overlap and resize application windows, while the operating environment also introduced desktop icons, keyboard shortcuts, and support for 16-color VGA graphics.
-It also introduced Microsoft Word and Excel, and integrated the Control Panel.
+It also introduced Microsoft Word and Excel.

 Noted as an improvement of its predecessor, Microsoft Windows gained more sales and popularity after the release of the operating environment, although it is also considered to be the incarnation that remained a work in progress.
-Due to the introduction of overlapping windows, Apple Inc. had filed a lawsuit against Microsoft in March 1988 after accusing them of violating copyrights Apple held, although in the end, the judge ruled in favor of Microsoft.
+Due to the introduction of overlapping windows, Apple Inc. had filed a lawsuit against Microsoft in March 1988 after accusing them of violating copyrights Apple held; in the end, however, the judge ruled in favor of Microsoft.
 The operating environment was succeeded by Windows 2.1 in May 1988, while Microsoft ended its support on December 31, 2001.